Hypest-team/HypestBoard/README.md

 Keep in mind that once you close the app, all the data there will be lost, and OBS won't be able to display the overlay.

+Whenever you set scores and other metadata on **scoreman**'s admin page, don't forget to press the **Update** button.
+If you don't, any data you set won't appear on stream.

 # Documentation

 For more information on how to develop and interface with **scoreman** check out the documentation: